sedflix/dockerfile-gen/README.md

 - jupyter
 - docker/nvidia-docker(optional)

-You are requied to clone this repo and download data(if you want to train) or weights(if you just want to checkout).
+You are requied to clone this repo and download the data(if you want to train).
+Cloning this repo gonna be slow as it has a ~90MB file storing the model's weights.

 ```
 git clone https://github.com/sedflix/dockerfile-gen.git
 cd dockerfile-gen
 chmod +x ./get_data.sh
-chmod +x ./get_weights.sh
 ./get_data.sh
 ```

 ### Using Docker

-Build the image using:
+Build the image using(this is going to be even slower as the base image is not optimisied at all):
 ```
 nvidia-docker build -t dockerfile-gen .
 ```

-Run the notebook using:
+Run the notebook on port 8989 using:

 ```
 nvidia-docker run -it --ipc=host -v $PWD:/app -p 8989:8989 dockerfile-gen